TCFL resumed Books to Go contactless pickup service on Monday, November 30th.

-A: Books, audiobooks, and DVDs can all be requested for pickup through this new service.
-However, at this time, materials cannot be transported between library branches.
-This means that we will only be able to supply materials that are available on the shelf at the Talbot County Free Library branch you select for pickup when placing your hold.
+A: Books, audiobooks, and DVDs can all be requested for pickup through this service.
 We will be able to fill up to 5 holds at a time per individual library account.

 Q: How can I request materials for Books To Go Pickup?

-A: You can place hold requests online through the library's catalog, or by calling the library Monday - Thursday between 10 AM and 1 PM.
+A: You can place hold requests online through the library's catalog, or by calling the library Monday and Thursday between 10 AM and 12 PM and between 3 PM and 7 PM and Tuesday, Wednesday and Friday between 9 AM and 12 PM and between 2 PM and 5 PM.

 If you know what you are looking for, and are able to place holds for those materials using the online catalog, you may find this the quickest and easiest option, as there is a chance we may experience high call volume combined with reduced on site staffing due to social distancing precautions.
 For tips and tricks on using the online catalog to find what you're looking for, identifying whether it's on the shelf at your pickup location, and placing your own holds, please see the next question.

 If you experience problems using the online catalog, or would like assistance identifying materials that meet your information needs or reading and viewing preferences and that are available for pickup at your preferred pickup location, please feel free to call and leave a message or speak with a staff member.
 We would be happy to assist you as quickly as we are able.

 Q: What's the process for placing a hold online?
 And how can I tell what's available to fill holds at my pickup branch and what's not?